Free BOTOX® (Botulinum Toxin) Patient Consent Forms (PDF)

 Botox Patient Consent Form Example

-There are some specific things relating to a Botox treatment that a patient must be informed.
+There are some specific things relating to the treatment that a patient must be informed of.
 The first is explaining to the patient what Botox is.
-Also known as Botulinum toxin, it is essential that the patient is made aware of what Botox is and how it will be administered.
+Also known as botulinum toxin, it is essential that the patient be made aware of what it is and how it will be administered.
 They also need to be informed of how effective it is and how long the effects of treatment will last.

-Risks, side-effects, and complications should also be outlined clearly on a Botox consent form.
-While the consent form may not list all side-effects, the most common side-effects that can occur with a Botox treatment should be on the form:
+Risks, side effects, and complications should also be clearly outlined.
+While the consent form may not list all side effects, the most common side effects that can occur with this treatment should be mentioned, such as:

 • Nausea